-Realistically, it’s not often you see a dachshund head straight for the water and jump in!
+Realistically, it’s not often you see a Dachshund head straight for the water and jump in!
 This is a trait more present in Golden Retrievers, Labradors and Water Spaniels.
 Most of the time, tend to be very cautious when first exploring bodies of water.

-When a dog goes into water, it will naturally kick its legs as if running in order not to go below the surface.
-For most dogs, this propels them forward into a ‘swimming’ motion.
-Other dogs simply tread water and aren’t great at moving forwards.
+When a dog goes into water, the dog will naturally kick its legs as if he or she is running in order not to go below the surface.
+For most dogs, this propels them forward into a “swimming” motion.
+But there are dogs that simply tread water and aren’t great at moving forward.

-Your dachshund might fall into either category, but even if he can swim, he might tire easily.
+Your Dachshund might fall into either category, but even if he can swim, he might tire easily.
 This is because of their short legs using up a lot of energy when they swim.
 The shorter the leg, the more frequent they may need to kick to stay afloat.

-If you have a dachshund and you’re wondering whether or not he or she can swim, the only way to find out is to expose him or her to water and see what happens.
+If you have a Dachshund and you’re wondering whether or not he or she can swim, the only way to find out is to expose him or her to water and see what happens.
 Do this carefully!
-It goes without saying that you shouldn’t just throw your dog into deep water to see if they can swim!
+It goes without saying that you shouldn’t just throw your dog into deep water!

-If you want your dachshund to be a good swimmer for whatever reason, you should do this in a step-by-step manner.
+If you want your Dachshund to be a good swimmer for whatever reason, you should do this in a step-by-step manner.
 There are many ways to get this done, however, this is what I’ve had success with in our Australian Shepherd and Corgi (also with similar features).

-Always remember to have some patience when training your Dachshund to swim.
+Before you start, always remember to have some patience when training your Dachshund to swim.
 You never want to stress them out with something they don’t want to do.
 And if they’re not feeling it, you can try again another day.

 1. Exposing Your Dachshund to Water

 Starting is really easy.
-It’s better if you begin this process when your dog is a puppy as dachshunds are incredibly difficult to train as adults (though not impossible).
+Plus, it’s better if you begin this process when your Dachshund is a puppy as a Doxie can be incredibly difficult to train as adults (though not impossible).
 They’re stubborn dogs and less courageous in trying new things.

 The first step is to take your Dachshund to wherever there’s water.
 If you have a beach, lake, or river close by, take walks near to (but not in!) the water.
 You want to be close enough to the water for your dog to be able to wet their paws and hear and see the water.

-The next step involves exposure to shallow water.
+This next step involves exposure to shallow water.
 Whatever you do, do not throw them into the deep end first.
 It would be awful for your dog to miss this crucial step and suddenly end up in deep water without being able to feel the ground.